chucknthem/heatmap/README.md

 See Also: http://code.google.com/p/gheat/

+## Installation

+Either clone this git repo or download the source.
+Then install it as a normal python package:

+    python setup.py install

 ## Modifications to the original:
  1. New and faster heatmap generating algorithm.
  2. Fixed an issue with points at the border of the heatmap being clipped.